glorymlory/secure_mqtt/Documentation/report.md

 *On Broker Side:*

 - The broker generates a  `private key` for itself, and a `public key` that is distributed to the clients.
+- The function `GenerateKeys` generated the key pairs and stores the keys in a folder.
+The appropriate keys are distributed to the clients.
+Some method of good key management is again an assumption made.
 - A hash of the message is generated, and is appended to the message payload.
 - This message is then encrypted using `RSA` and the `private key` of the broker.
 - This encrypted message is again encrypted using the `Speck80` algorithm mentioned above.